libvips/pyvips/README.rst

 https://github.com/jcupitt/libvips/wiki/Speed-and-memory-use

 Loads a large tiff image, shrinks by 10%, sharpens, and saves again.
-On this test ``pyvips`` is typically 5x faster than Pillow-SIMD and needs 4x less memory.
+On this test ``pyvips`` is typically 2x faster than ImageMagick and needs 5x less memory.

 There's a handy blog post explaining how libvips opens files, which gives